ssarl2/painting_house/painting_house/README.md

 - [x] Bug - after editing, all posts change to the edited post.
 And the login status is gone
 - [x] Feature - when page is refreshed, login info is gone.
 It should keep
 - [x] When logged in, do not show login button
+- [x] Only users can leave comments
+  - [x] Match proper users to comments
+  - [x] Show user's profile image
+- [x] Update storing images in DB.
+Big size images are causing not to display posts
+  - [x] It affects now the like feature when it's pressed for the big size images
+  - [x] Use GridFS to store large images over 16MB
+  - [x] PostProfile pictures are disabled for a while.
+It has to be updated
+  - [x] Restruct to store images
+  - [x] When posts and users are deleted, images in the bucket should be also deleted